You may have heard it called pot, weed, grass, ganja, or skunk, but marijuana by any other name is still a drug that affects the brain.

 Recently, the NIDA Blog Team brought the science of marijuana to life in a series of posts about the drug’s effects on your brain, perception, pets, driving, and more.
 Here are a few highlights!

 1. Marijuana use interferes with attention, motivation, memory, and learning.
-When used regularly, it can lower grades and your IQ.
+When used heavily during the teen years, it can lower grades and your IQ.

 2. Exposure to secondhand marijuana smoke rarely results in a contact high.